imperorrp/crustdata-support-chatbot-ai/README.md

 <a href="https://chat.vercel.ai/">
   <img alt="Next.js 14 and App Router-ready AI chatbot." src="app/(chat)/opengraph-image.png">
-  <h1 align="center">Next.js Gemini Chatbot</h1>
+  <h1 align="center">Next.js Gemini Chatbot with RAG for Crustdata API</h1>
 </a>

 <p align="center">
-  An Open-Source AI Chatbot Template Built With Next.js and the AI SDK by Vercel.
+  Built on top of an Open-Source AI Chatbot Template Built With Next.js and the AI SDK by Vercel- https://github.com/vercel-labs/gemini-chatbot/tree/main
 </p>

 <p align="center">
+  <a href="#about"><strong>About</strong></a>
   <a href="#features"><strong>Features</strong></a> ·
   <a href="#model-providers"><strong>Model Providers</strong></a> ·
   <a href="#deploy-your-own"><strong>Deploy Your Own</strong></a> ·
   <a href="#running-locally"><strong>Running locally</strong></a>
 </p>
 <br/>

+## About

+This is a webapp built for the Crustdata Build challenge (https://www.linkedin.com/feed/update/urn:li:activity:7281490942816071680/).
+Currently the webapp is built for level 0 of the challenge.
+It's built on a template and with a RAG system on the Crustdata API docs for contextful questions.
+Free tier Google models are used both for the chat AI model client as well as for embeddings generation.
+Supabase is used as the Vector store for the Crustdata API doc embeddings.

 ## Features